262life/262life.github.io/_pages/about.md

 - Designed centralized version control and testing platforms adopted across all WebApps.

 ## Cybersecurity & Governance
-- Architected CEVA's CyberSecurity program at the enterprise level, including IAM, MDM, and IDP remediation projects.
+- Supported CEVA's cybersecurity roadmap, including IAM, MDM, and IDP remediation projects.
 - Migrated multiple legacy platforms to cloud-compliant, secure containers and hardened their interfaces for external use.
 - Built security-aligned SSO topology for BLX and Colis Prive while adhering to CEVA and Group standards.